Trujillo707/Torrent-RD-PC/README.md

 If manually using g++ on the `main.cpp`, make sure to use the `-municode` flag or else it will not compile.
 Otherwise, hopefully the CMake project will properly include the flag for you.
 Realistically, it is likely more efficient to only work on the `main.cpp` using a simple text editor instead of using this CMake project.
 I use CLion, so the bloat is there by default and I have yet to remove it.
+I am aware that it is a rather inefficient implementation, but the real runtime bottleneck is the user's internet connection so any code-runtime savings are insignificant.
 3. Create settings.txt and replace "string" with the real values you want.
 The outdir should not be surrounded with quotes.
 Do `C:\foobar`, not `"C:\foobar"`.

   Example `settings.txt`: